idiap/bob/doc/Compilation.rst

 .. warning::

-  *Make sure to read  and install all requirements defined in* :doc:`Dependencies`, *prior to running bob applications.*
+  Make sure you read and install all requirements defined in :doc:`Dependencies`, prior to compiling and using |project|.

 Grab a tarball and change into the directory of your choice, let's say ``mybob``: